graygnuorg/go-gdbm/README.md

     func (db *Database) Load(cfg DumpConfig) error
 ```

-The method takes as an argument a `DumpConfig` structure.
-Its fields
+The method takes as an argument a `DumpConfig` structure, discussed above.
-have the following meaning:
+Its fields have the following meaning:

 * `FileName`